openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-scroll-swipe-griditem.md

     func build() {
         Column() {
             Grid {
-                //Specifies the starting row number as 1 and ending row number as 4 for the current GridItem component GridItem {
+                // Set the starting row number to 1 and ending row number to 4 for the current GridItem component GridItem {
                     Text("4")
                         .fontSize(16)